 I am going to take you, the reader, through the process I follow when servicing a clock.
 There will be several posts in this series.
 I am not a trained expert in clock repair, nor do I do this for profit and have learned most of what I know through trial and error, careful study … More Servicing a Sessions American No. 2 mantel clock, Part I

 When I picked up this clock I realized that the person who worked on it was really just a tinkerer but it was attractive and the strike sounded great.
 I brought it home and knew that I had to learn a lot more about clock repair because it would occasionally stop for no apparent reason … More Smiths Enfield Mantel Clock

 I have dis-assembled this clock twice.
 After the first dis-assembly I cleaned and oiled it, found everything to be in order but once I assembled it, bench-tested it to find everything seemingly correct and set the beat it would not run more that 5 to 10 minutes at a time.
 When it stopped it seemed to catch on … More Blackforest Shelf Clock Progress

-I am continuing to work on my Dugena mantel clock with the Hermle movement.
-Everything seemed to go well after assembly but for an issue with the strike barrel.
-Was it serious problem or a fairly simple fix?
-It was the latter.
-Something was definitely amiss since the winding arbor was not engaging on the … More A Barrel of Fun
+I am continuing work on my Dugena mantel clock with a Hermle movement.
+Everything seemed to go well after re-assembly but the strike barrel.
+A serious problem or simple fix?
+The latter, thankfully.
+Something was definitely amiss since the winding arbor was not engaging on the mainspring.
+The spring was either broken or had not … More A Barrel of Fun – Dugena mantel clock issues

 If you are following the progress on my Dugena mantel clock project it seems to be going fairly well though there have been some minor issues.
 I had no trouble taking the movement apart and cleaning all the parts to the best of my ability.
 Everything seemed to be in good order with minimal … More Dugena Mantel Clock Progress